HallLabs/tracy_matdb/README.md

 2. run `./mtp_train.sh <yml-file-location>`
     - If you do not specify a `yml` file location then matdb will run based off the example `yml` file.
     - Note that the scripts run cell sizes of 3 or 4 runs until the `mtp` file has converged suitabliy then increases the cell size.
+    - The specification is found in the API documentation.
+        - The API documentation must be generated and instructions can be found [here](#API-Documentation-Generation).

 # Remote Run Using AWS